leslem/web_home/content/post/level-up-coding-2-reusable-functions.md

 tags: ['best-practices', 'r', 'python']
 ---

 If you aren't already writing reusable functions, this is one of the first steps you can take to improve your analysis code.
-A function is a named block of code that takes input, produces output, and can be used over and over again.
+A function is a named block of code that takes input(s), produces output, and can be used over and over again.
 You're probably already comfortable with using some of the many "built-in" functions that come standard with R or Python.

 #### Examples of R builtin functions

 ```
 > runif(5)
 [1] 0.9167304 0.3925537 0.7488157 0.7889727 0.8961944